Skip to content

 When you identify a dependency:

-1. Add the relationship immediately
+1. Add the relationship immediately, add the teams/people as Contributors/Participants

-2. Both teams will see it
+2. Both teams and all people will see it

 3. Discuss and plan accordingly